SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-max-performance-tests.md

 ---
 date: 2021-11-01 12:00
-title: M1 Pro/Max Xcode Build and Test Performance
+title: M1 Max Xcode Build and Test Performance
 description: We’ve run performance tests with the new M1 Max processor against M1 and Intel machines.
 ---